mos7s/Library-System/README.md

 ---

 #### Delete All Publishers
-**URL**: `/library/publisher/delete-all-publisher`
+**URL**: `/delete-all-publisher`
 **Method**: `POST`
 **Description**: Deletes all publishers in the system.
 **Response**: None.

 ---

-#Future Enhancements
+# Future Enhancements
-##-Authentication and authorization for API endpoints.
+-  Authentication and authorization for API endpoints.
-##-Improved validation for request payloads.
+-  Improved validation for request payloads.
-##-Pagination for retrieving large data sets.
+-  Pagination for retrieving large data sets.
-##-Enhanced error handling with custom exception messages.
+-  Enhanced error handling with custom exception messages.